Phoenix Nonimmigrant Visa Lawyer

 - Extensions of stay can be applied for at least 45 days before the authorized stay expires under certain conditions.

-It's important to check the specific requirements and conditions for each type of nonimmigrant visa to determine the exact duration of stay allowed and reach out to our Phoenix nonimmigrant visa lawyer with any questions you may have.
+It's important to check the specific requirements and conditions for each type of non-immigrant visa to determine the exact duration of stay allowed.
+Reach out to our Phoenix nonimmigrant visa lawyer with any questions you may have.

-Another important nonimmigrant matter is the Deferred Action for Childhood Arrival (DACA) program, which allows certain people who came to the United States as children to work legally without fear of deportation for two years (subject to renewal).
+Another important non-immigrant matter is the Deferred Action for Childhood Arrivals (DACA) program, which allows certain people who came to the United States as children to work legally without fear of deportation for two years (subject to renewal).
+This program provides vital protection and opportunities for young immigrants, creating pathways to education, employment, and integration into American society.

 - You are under the age of 31 as of June 15, 2012.